-Results of stormwater discharge sampling were within the limits prescribed by the consents for the wellsite and production station at all times, except for one exceedance of the chloride limit in self-monitoring reported to the Council.
-This can be attributed to the drought conditions experienced in the summer of 2012/13 resulting in a build up of windborne salt spray on the site which was washed into the stormwater system by significant rainfall prior to sampling.
-No adverse effects were noted on the receiving waters at the time of this discharge.
+Results of stormwater discharge sampling were within the limits prescribed by the consents for the wellsite and production station at all times.
+No adverse effects were noted on the receiving environment as a result of this discharge.

-There were no adverse effects on the environment as a result of discharges to air at the Pohokura facility.
-Inspections showed that emissions to air from flaring and other sources were well controlled, producing no adverse offsite effects.
-Self-monitoring by the Company found elevated levels of BTEX at the eastern boundary of the site compared to other monitored sites.
-Investigations have linked this to vapour emissions that occur when the condensate tank is filling.
-Operational changes and engineering work to investigate potential plant modifications to reduce benzene emissions have been initiated.
+There were no adverse effects on the environment resulting from discharges to air at the Pohokura facility.
+Inspections showed that emissions from flaring and other sources were well controlled.
+Monitoring commissioned by the Company showed that there were no exceedances of the relevant New Zealand workplace exposure standards for BTEX constituents at any of the monitored locations.
+Passive absorption monitoring, however, continued to show elevated benzene levels downwind of the condensate and produced water storage tanks compared to relevant ambient air quality guidelines.
+Operational changes and engineering work by the Company and its consultants to investigate potential plant modifications to reduce benzene emissions are ongoing.

-Ongoing ecological assessments of the coastal area surrounding the Pohokura site have shown that the health of the three reefs in the vicinity is comparable to other reefs around the Taranaki coastline that are subjected to sand inundation.
+Ecological assessment of the intertidal coastal area surrounding the Pohokura site found very high species diversity and abundance across the three studied reefs, indicating a stable and healthy reef environment with high water quality along the north Taranaki coastline.
+The ongoing ecological surveys have shown that the health of the reefs in the vicinity is comparable to other reefs around the Taranaki coastline that are subjected to sand inundation.
 SENZL activities in the area do not appear to have had any adverse effect on the coastal environment.